Mellanox/libvma/README.txt

 Default value is 1 (Enabled)

 VMA_TX_NONBLOCKED_EAGAINS
-Return value 'OK' on all send operation done on a non-blocked udp sockets.
+Return value 'OK' on all send operation done on a non-blocked UDP sockets.
 This is the OS default behavior.
 The datagram sent is silently dropped inside VMA or the network stack.
 When set Enabled (set to 1), VMA will return with error EAGAIN if it was unable